Real-Projects-Digitalization/ANNA-Team-6-SS23-/README.md

 ## Why ANNA

 - Get your information fast and easy
-- …
+- A wide variety of languages

 ## Test ANNA